PrabhudevBengaluruKumar/Crowd-Counting/CSRNet/README.md

 This folder contains code for crowd counting using CSRNet dataset.

 ## Requirements
-Library required for this experiment is:
+Library requirements for this project:
 - albumentations
 - cv2
 - matplotlib